Categorification of algebraic quantum field theories: Introduction and summary

 Describing quantum observables in terms of ordinary algebras in $\Alg_\bbK$ is however insufficient to capture the important, but rather subtle, higher categorical structures that feature in gauge theories.
 For instance, in the context of the BRST/BV formalism \cite{FredenhagenRejzner,FredenhagenRejzner2}, the quantum observables of a gauge theory are described by differential graded algebras (dg-algebras) and the latter contain in general more information than their $0$-th cohomology, which is the ordinary algebra of gauge invariant quantum observables.
 An axiomatic framework for homotopy-coherent AQFTs with values in dg-algebras was developed in \cite{BSWhomotopy}, see also \cite{BSreview} for a review and \cite{LinearYM} for concrete examples.
 In these works it was also shown that the higher structures encoded by dg-algebras are crucial for formalizing descent (i.e.\ local-to-global) properties of quantum gauge theories. \sk

-The main aim of this paper is to develop a novel kind of higher categorical AQFTs, which describe quantum observables in terms of locally presentable $\bbK$-linear categories.
-As we explain in detail below, such AQFTs are more sensitive to global aspects of quantum gauge theories, e.g.\ finite gauge transformations, than those assigning dg-algebras. \sk
+The main aim of this paper is to develop another concept of higher categorical AQFTs which describe quantum observables in terms of locally presentable $\bbK$-linear categories.
+As we explain in detail below, such AQFTs are more sensitive to global aspects of quantum gauge theories than the homotopy AQFTs based on dg-algebras studied previously in \cite{BSWhomotopy,FredenhagenRejzner,FredenhagenRejzner2}.
+For example, they properly capture finite gauge transformations in contrast to only infinitesimal ones. \sk

 In order to motivate why it is reasonable to describe quantum observables of gauge theories by locally presentable $\bbK$-linear categories, let us first recall why ordinary AQFTs assign associative and unital $\bbK$-algebras.
 From the point of view of quantum theory, a (non-commutative) algebra $A\in \Alg_\bbK$ is interpreted as a quantized function algebra on the phase space $X$ of a physical system, i.e.\ $A$ arises as a (deformation) quantization of the commutative algebra $\O(X)$ of $\bbK$-valued functions on $X$.
 If $X$ is a sufficiently ``nice'' space (in technical terms, $X$ is an affine scheme over $\bbK$), there is no loss of information when passing from $X$ to its function algebra $\O(X)$.
 This explains why it is justified to quantize the space $X$ by quantizing its function algebra $\O(X)$. \sk